Hymenoptera

 Wasps can also be pollinators as they feed on nectar from flowers.
 Pollinators are a real asset for fruiting plants in the garden and are essential for the environment.

-What plants are impacted by German and Paper Wasps
+What plants are impacted by Wasps

 Wasps may occasionally chew marks in soft fruit, however most plants are unaffected by them.
 Some wasps feed on nectar which is beneficial to plants and is in no way detrimental to plant health.
 Other wasps are carnivorous (such as predatory wasp or parasitoid wasp) and eat various other wasps, insects and spiders.
 There are also wasps that are scavengers which feed on meat and sweet foods.